Canola Oil Processing

 To remove the remaining oil, the press-cake goes through a solvent extractor under controlled conditions.
 The solvent is removed and recycled.

 Q. What is cold pressed oil?

 A. Cold-pressing is a method in which the temperature is controlled to below 100 degrees F during the pressing process.
 Its color, taste, and odor are much more pronounced than those of refined oils.

 Q. What are some other uses of canola oil and canola products?

 A. Canola oil is recognized for its nutritional qualities.
 It contains the lowest level of saturated fat of the common cooking oils, is high in monounsaturated fat and contains essential polyunsaturated fats.
 Besides being used in cooking oil and sprays, salad dressings, and margarines, canola oil is used in many foods produced by the food and restaurant industries.
 Canola oil is also utilized in inedible products such as biodiesel, cosmetics, printing inks, suntan oils, oiled fabrics, plasticizers, plastic wraps, pesticides and industrial lubricants.
-Canola meal is used as fertilizer and as high protein feed for livestock, poultry and pets.
+Canola meal is used as high protein feed for livestock, poultry and pets.
 There is also interest in using canola protein for human consumption.